yashwanthhs-oct11/E-commerce-Administration-Portal/README.md

-Here's the completed `README.md` file in markdown format:

 # E-Commerce API

 Welcome to the E-Commerce API documentation!
 This API provides endpoints for managing users, products, and orders in an e-commerce application.
 It includes functionality for authentication, CRUD operations on products, and order management.